-MCL: Maximum Contaminant Level - The highest level of a contaminant that is allowed in drinking water
+MCL: Maximum Contaminant Level - The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

 TT: Treatment Technique - A required process intended to reduce the level of a contaminant in drinking water.